aakash-m/Sword-And-Pistol/README.md

 # Sword-And-Pistol VR Game
-> My first virtual reality game is a capstone project of a VR development with Unity from Udemy
+> My first virtual reality game is a capstone project of a VR development with Unity course from Udemy

 # Requirement
 > Unity Game Engine 2019.3.14f1 and Oculus Quest